bsatrom/gardenWeatherStation/README.md

 # gardenWeatherStation
-Software and Firmware for a Particle Photon-powered garden weather station
+Firmware for a Particle Photon-powered garden weather station